Cave Companions

-Cave Companions or Ashab al-Kahf is The Most used front group by Iran-backed militias to conceal her involvement in military operations.
-Her first appearance was in 2019 It has remained constantly active ever since.
-The group claims responsibility for the attacks carried out by the factions.
+Cave Companions or Ashab al-Kahf is the most-used front group for Iran-backed militias concealing involvement in military operations.

+Its first appearance was in 2019, and it has remained active.
+The group claims responsibility for attacks carried out by the factions.
 It has claimed responsibility for IED attacks on US convoys since March 2020, and at least one missile attack on the US Embassy on 17 November 2020.

 Links to Asa'ib Ahl al-Haq

 The majority of evidence shows that "Cave Companions" is affiliated with Asa'ib Ahl al-Haq.
-Analysis of posts and accounts promoting the activity of "Cave Companions" the social media accounts linked to "Asa'ib Ahl al-Haq" seem to have a particularly close relationship with Them.
 The fact that the attacks claimed by the "Cave Companions" are carried out near the areas under the control of "Asa'ib Ahl al-Haq".

 Name

 The group was named after the story of the Seven Sleepers In Arabic it is called "Cave Companions", The name was also derived from the fact that the group attacks targets and Then hides, And the cave is the meaning of its safe places.